Smart Irrigation Market Opportunities and Challenges

 Controllers are expected to hold the largest market share owing to the increasing adoption of these devices for automatic irrigation scheduling in applications such as agriculture, residential and commercial property, lawns and gardens, and landscaping.
 Smart controllers use weather and sensor data to automatically adjust irrigation schedules to any environmental changes.
 Smart controllers have additional features, such as multiple programs to allow different watering frequencies for different types of plants, rain delay settings, input terminals for sensors such as rain/freeze and soil moisture, and remote operation.

+The weather-based systems holds the major market share as compared to sensor-based type systems.
+Weather-based systems have become quite popular among homeowners, commercial building contractors, and landscaping and golf course managers.
+Owing to the high adoption of weather-based systems in the agriculture, and non-agriculture segment, they account for a larger market size.
+Major factors driving the growth of the smart irrigation market include increasing government initiatives to promote water conservation, rising demand for food production, and automatic scheduling of irrigation, leading to reduced labor costs.
+In addition, the increasing importance

-Nonagricultural application to account for larger share of smart irrigation market in 2018
+Non-agricultural application to account for larger share of smart irrigation market in 2020

 Americas to hold largest share of smart irrigation market during forecast period